 6:00–7:30 pm Dinner

-We invite you to also make reservations at our award-winning Shankara Ayurveda Spa before arrival, in order to ensure availability.
-Please call (828) 264-8382 for details.
+We invite you to also make reservations at our award-winning Shankara Ayurveda Spa prior to arrival in order to ensure availability.
+Please call 828-264-8382 for details.

-Our Clay Studio is open Thu-Sun; Hand-building classes and Throwing classes are available by appt.
-Clay pieces can be glazed and shipped back as well.
-Please contact our front desk to make an appointment.
+Our Clay Studio is open Thursday–Sunday; Hand-building classes and Throwing classes are available by appointment.
+Clay pieces can be glazed and shipped home as well (additional cost).
+Please contact our Front Desk to make an appointment.